HumanCommunicationInteraction/pywib/docs/source/movement_metrics.rst

 Velocity
 --------
+The velocity is the rate of change of position with respect to time.
+Commonly used to analyze the speed of movement during user interactions :cite:p:`Kieslich2019-mt, Katerina2018-ch`.

 The function :py:func:`~pywib.velocity` computes the velocity based on the distance and time difference between consecutive points.
 The velocity is calculated as: